Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * All the modeling n-gram forms combinations have not been tested, there is probably bugs there with results that have eg no clusters

-* the modeling server can't re-establish connection to the Postgres if it restarts
-* also I assume there are in general lots of bugs in the modeling server
+* I assume there are lots of bugs in the modeling server, should have tests and proper error messages for various error states instead of general 500

 * Review flows are missing edit functionality and its form
 * Also facets should be included in the new review flow modal